sgurgul/node-red-contrib-simple-queue/README.md

 [Node-RED](https://nodered.org) node to queue and limit messages processed at the same time.

-NOTICE: The original Queue was implemented by Jonas Bernemann [https://github.com/consense-consulting/node-red-contrib-simple-queue]
+NOTICE: The original Queue was implemented by [Jonas Bernemann](https://github.com/consense-consulting/node-red-contrib-simple-queue).

-Jonas's original implementation did not keep the FIFO order of incoming/outgoing messages.
+Jonas's original implementation did not keep the FIFO order of incoming/outgoing messages - fixing this was a motivation to create this component.

 ## Example
 ```json